sahilsingh2110/Machine-Learning---Python-and-R/README.md

 3. Handling of categorical data(encoding)
 4. Feature scaling to prevent variable bias

-## Predicting the most important Business Unit(department) for a startup and pick the startup for VC funding
+## Predicting the most important Business Unit(department) for a startup and pick one of the startups for VC funding
 #### Utilized multiple linear regression
 The dataset provides us with expense numbers(of different BUs ) of startups across US.
 The goal was to predict the most important BU for a startup where the expenses would result into profitablity.